dcostachar/cyclistic-case-study/README.md

 SET end_station_name = LOWER(end_station_name);
 ```

-Now that we've standardized the station names (string data) in the source table, we will remove the rows where the
+Now that I've standardized the station names (string data) in the source table, I will remove the rows where the
 station data is fully or partially incomplete.

 ```sql